 Speak with one of Accuplan’s premier Real Estate IRA experts and get started today

-To effectively operate a real estate individual retirement account, general knowledge of the rules and regulations set by the IRS is essential.
+To effectively operate a real estate IRA, general knowledge of the rules and regulations set by the IRS is essential.

-These rules are imperative to follow since violating them can put the tax-advantaged benefits of your self-directed IRA at risk of being distributed, and hefty IRS fees incurred.
+These rules are imperative to follow since violating them can put the tax-advantaged benefits of your self-directed IRA at risk of being distributed and could lead to you incurring hefty IRS fees.

 Commonly broken rules of investing in real estate include: